 Jerry Morris, the deputy superintendent for over 20 years, became superintendent in September 1995 upon the retirement of Delbert Morrison.
 Morris served as Superintendent until January 2008.
 Superintendent Ken Layn served from March 2008 through his retirement in December 2012.
 Current Superintendent Dennis Loafman replaced Layn in January 2013.

 Since becoming an area school, 21 people, including current members, have served on the board of Red River Technology Center.
-Current members are Dee Williams, Ricky Sanders, Kristie Gaines, Sandy Pogue, and Sam Porter.
+Current members are Dee Williams, Ricky Sanders, Kristie Gaines, Sam Porter, and Lance Strickland.

 As we head into the 21st century, Red River Technology Center continues to offer quality education.
 By continuing to build on the strength of its past, Red River Technology Center will continue to serve its communities and meet the challenges of the future.

 Board Meeting Schedule

 All meetings will be at 6:30 p.m. in the Conference Room at Red River Technology Center unless otherwise stated.

 Oklahoma Government Website Information Act